MatteoScianna/Xylella-Diffusion/README.md

 # Abstract

-*"Sotto di noi si stendono due mari, quello blu, sulla sinisttra, e un altro, completamente grigio, sulla destra: alberi secchi a perdita d'occhio. [...]lui fa un cenno verso la baia: ‹‹Questa?
+*"Sotto di noi si stendono due mari, quello blu, sulla sinistra, e un altro, completamente grigio, sulla destra: alberi secchi a perdita d'occhio. [...]lui fa un cenno verso la baia: ‹‹Questa?
 Be', è la peggior emergenza fitosanitaria al mondo.››"*$^1$

 The impact of the diffusion of Xylella Fastidiosa in Italy and, more in general, in Europe, has been under the spotlight of many different works.
 The diffusion of this bacterium in Apulia has been a strong damage for the region under many different point of view, since olive trees represent a both source of attraction for tourism and a fundamental asset for one of the main economic incomes for the region: the production of olive oil.